 A Nonrenewable Resource in the Factor Proportions Model

-Business Services Specialization and Income Redistribution in TPP Countries
+Specialization in Services and Income Redistribution inside TPP Countries

 A series of specific factors models for countries entering the Trans-Pacific Partnership estimate the income redistribution to regional trade in services.
 Labor is separated into three skill groups.
 The potential income redistribution is substantial suggesting a good deal is at stake as the Pacific Rim moves toward free trade and investment.